 SunWorks solar panel kits are available in several sizes.
 Once you have decided which type and size of solar panel to use, select the appropriate kit from our range.

-For example, the 50-DUO kit contains a 50 watt rigid framed solar panel, a dual battery charge controller with LCD display, and the correct cables for this system.
+For example, the 400-MPPT-UNO kit contains four 100 watt rigid framed solar panels, an MPPT charge controller with LCD display, and the correct cables for this system.

 Please contact us if you need help choosing which kit is best for you.